qnnwp/QA_Toolbox/README.md

 ## **Nextgen Parameters?**<br>

 This tool controls the logic of the 'auto apply modifiers' toggle.
-When switching this toggle into the **ON** or **OFF** position will cause the main tool to act differently.
+When switching this toggle into the **ON** or **OFF** position will cause the main tool to act differently.  **This tool works in both TETRA and NEXTGEN.  **This is also how you control which version of the tool you want touse.**

 ### ON position *pic here

 This will cause the 'auto apply modifiers' tool (when switched on) to search the current URL and see if ***"nextGen=true"*** is present in the URL.

 - If the parameter is not detected the tool will refresh the page with the parameter added to it.
  	- **OLD URL** = ~~http://nitra.proof.gmpsdealer.com/content15~~
  	- **NEW URL** = http://nitra.proof.gmpsdealer.com/content15?nextGen=true